davidrequena/multifastats/README.md

 - -f (or --file): Allows to give an input file name (including the extension).
 As example: inputfile.fasta
 - -l (or --Lmin): Minimum sequence length to be analyzed
 - -L (or --Lmax): Maximum sequence length to be analyzed.
 Add a cutf-off value for the length of the sequences to be analyzed: Lmin =< (Sequence Length) =< Lmax.
 You can provide minimum, maximum or both cut-off values.
 Only positive numbers allowed!
+- -k (or --kmers):  Cut the sequences in all the possible fragments of length 'k' (k-mers).
 - -o (or --outsbg): Produces an output with the subgroup of sequences analyzed
 - -s (or --single):   Add the single sequence analysis (see INFO)
 - -p (or --pseudo):   Produces the 'pseudo-sequence' output.
 The sequences will be concatenated with the letter 'N' (for DNA/RNA) or 'X' (for Proteins) repeated the number of times indicated after -p